Fault Tree Analysis

 Fault tree diagrams represent the logical relationship between sub-system and component failures and how they combine to cause system failures.
 The TOP event of a fault tree represents a system event of interest and is connected by logical gates to component failures known as basic events.

 After creating the diagram, failure and repair data is assigned to the system components.
 The analysis is then performed, to calculate reliability and availability parameters for the system and identify critical components.

-FaultTree+ in Reliability Workbench includes integrated event tree analysis.
-The event tree model may be linked to the fault tree model by using fault tree gate results as the source of event tree probabilities.
+The FaultTree+ in Reliability Workbench event tree analysis module is unique in it’s ability to handle large scale problems and to fully handle success logic.
+The event tree model may be created independently of the fault tree model or may use fault tree analysis gate results as the source of event tree probabilities.